release-argus/Website/content/en/docs/Config/service.md

                                                   # JSON value fetch, or alone (if no JSON)
 ```
 {{< alert title="Note" >}}
-the number of `notify/`webhook`'s you give the Service can be any number (you can even omit the var altogether).
+the number of `notify`/`webhook`'s you give the Service can be any number (you can even omit the var altogether).
-For these vars, if you provide a var with the same ID as in the globals for that var, the options provided in the service will override those globals. e.g. if you have `slack.main` defined in the `config.yml` with all the required fields, but would like to override the message on some services for example, you can simply defined `slack.main.message` inside the service, and it will use that var in messages for this service.
+For these vars, if you provide a var with the same ID as in the globals for that var, the options provided in the service will override those globals. e.g. if you have `slack.main` defined in the `config.yml` with all the required fields, but would like to override the message on some services for example, you can simply set `slack.main.message` inside the service, and it will use that var in messages for this service.
 {{< /alert >}}

 ## Monitor outside GitHub API